jonataslaw/getx/README.md

 }
 ```

-And now, all you need to do is use Get.toNamed() to navigate your named routes, without any context (BLoC will love it), and when your app is compiled to the web, your routes will appear in the url beautifully <3
+And now, all you need to do is use Get.toNamed() to navigate your named routes, without any context (you can call your routes directly from your BLoC or Controller class), and when your app is compiled to the web, your routes will appear in the url beautifully <3

 ```dart
 class First extends StatelessWidget {